digitalfortress-tech/localstorage-slim/README.md

 ls.config.decrypter = (encryptedString: string, secret: string): unknown => 'original data';
 ```

 As seen, you can easily override the `encrypter` and `decrypter` functions with your own implementation of encryption/decryption logic to secure your data.
+Some examples can be found [here](https://digitalfortress.tech/js/encrypt-localstorage-data/).

 ```javascript
 // Then, use ls as you normally would